AWegnerGitHub/awegnergithub.github.io-source/content/2015_08_06_analysis-of-links-posted-to-stack-overflow.md

 Slug: analysis-of-links-posted-to-stack-overflow
 Summary: Approximately 10% of 1.5M randomly selected unique links in the Stack Overflow March 2015 data dump are unavailable.
 This is an analysis of how that was determined and a request for discussion on how to improve it
 Status: published
+modified: August 7, 2015

 [TOC]

+This post was [published][a] by [me][b] on Meta Stack Overflow on August 6th, 2015.
+I've republished it here so that I can easily update information related to recent developments.
+If you have questions or comments, I highly encourage you to visit the [question][a] on Meta Stack Overflow and post there.

 TL;DR: Approximately 10% of 1.5M randomly selected unique links in the March 2015 [data dump][1] are unavailable.
 To be more precise, that is approximately 150K dead links.